-Western Civilization I (F)
+HIST221.
+Western Civilization I (3)

-A survey of the history, philosophy and art of the western world through c.
+Prerequisite: ENGL101B A survey of the history, philosophy, and art of the western world through c.
 1500.
-(Prerequisite: ENGL101B)

-Western Civilization II (S)
+HIST222.
+Western Civilization II (3)

-A survey of the history, philosophy, and art of the western world from c.
+Prerequisite: ENGL101B A survey of the history, philosophy, and art of the western world from c.
 1500 to the present.
-(Prerequisite: ENGL101B)

-World Civilization I (F)
+HIST231.
+World Civilization I (3)

 A survey of the history, philosophy, religion, art, music, literature, and dance of the world's major cultures through c.
 1500.
-(Prerequisite: ENGL101B)

-World Civilization II (S)
+HIST232.
+World Civilization II (3)

 A survey of the history, philosophy, religion, art, music, literature, and dance of the world's major cultures from c.
 1500 to the present.
-(Prerequisite: ENGL101B)

-American History (F)
+HIST291.
+American History (3)

+Enrollment Comments: This course meets the requirements for US History, Constitution and American Ideals.
 This course will trace the political, constitutional, cultural, and socio-economic history of the United States from the colonial period to the present day.
 In addition, this course will also treat the political, socio-economic and cultural history of the state of California.
 Particular attention will be paid to the themes identified in The History - Social Science Framework of California Public Schools.
-This course meets the requirements for US History, Constitution and American Ideals.

-HIST310 3 units The Early Church (Paul to Justinian) (F)
+HIST310.
+The Early Church: Paul to Justinian (3)

 An overview of the expansion of Christianity from the New Testament era through the sixth century.
 Particular attention will be paid to the lives and writings of the Church fathers and Church councils.
-(Prerequisite: HIST221/HIST222 or HIST231/HIST232)